 Cascade method

 It should be remembered that the desired sequence should be maintained.
-In this method, every attempt should be made to keep the number of groups to a minimum so as to keep the number of valves to a minimum.
+In this method, every attempt should be made to keep the number of groups to a minimum to keep the number of valves to a minimum.

 Circuit Design Using the Cascade Method